https://invisible-island.net/ncurses/man/

 noraw and nocbreak follow historical practice in that they attempt to

-restore the terminal's normal ("cooked") line discipline from raw and
+restore the terminal's canonical ("cooked") line discipline from raw

 calls leads to terminal driver control states that are hard to predict